NextJump/nextjump.github.io/_posts/culture/2013-12-23-Arbejdsglaede-How-I-learned-to-stop-worrying-and-love-my-job.md

 ---
 layout: post
-title: Arbejdsglæde or: How I learned to stop worrying and love my job
+title: Arbejdsglaede or: How I learned to stop worrying and love my job
 author: Harish
 category: culture
 picture: harish.jpg
 excerpt: Alexander Kjerulf is a happy person.
 That is the first impression one gets of him when one meets him.
 One of the greatest pleasures of working at Next Jump is getting a chance to listen to the ideas and experiences of inspirational human beings as part of the CEO Talk initiative.
 However, seldom does one experience happiness during such a talk.
 Alex’s talk was one such.
 His happiness was infectious and the 75 minutes he owned the room were some of the best moments of the CEO Talk experience for me.
 tags:
 - happiness
-- arbejdsglæde
+- arbejdsglaede
 - betterme
 - betterus
 ---